kitsonk/kview-website/docs/06_values/02_primatives.md

 # Primitives

 Primitive values are the are the most direct and least complicated way of dealing with values in kview.
+Deno KV supports storing of all JavaScript primitives with the exception of symbols.

 ## String